KYMIRA’s® products were born in a research lab and continue to undergo scientific scrutiny and testing to this day.

-KYMIRA® Products are Medical Grade Certified
+KYMIRA® Products with Celliant® are Determined to be Medical Devices

-The FDA has determined that KYMIRA® products containing Celliant® are medical devices as defined in section 201(h) of the Federal Food, Drug and Cosmetic Act and are general wellness products.
+The FDA has determined that products containing Celliant® are medical devices as defined in section 201(h) of the Federal Food, Drug and Cosmetic Act and are general wellness products.
 In the United States, the FDA has determined that Celliant® products are medical devices and are general wellness products.
 In Canada, the United Kingdom, the European Union, Australia, New Zealand and Japan, Celliant® is designated as a Class 1 Medical Device.

 Effect of Shirts with 42% Celliant® Fiber on tcPO2 Levels and Grip Strength in Healthy Subjects: A Placebo-Controlled Clinical Trial, Dr. Ian Gordon, Dr. Mark Vangel and Dr. Michael R Hamblin, Journal of Textile Science and Engineering, 2019.